Demo 3: Inner Product Spaces#

 Orthonormal Basis#

 Orthonormal bases show to be incredibly practical.
-One example is change of basis, which is way easier using othonormal bases.
+One example is change of basis, which is way easier when using orthonormal bases.

 For example let